CameroonOfficial Name: Republic of Cameroon

 The risk of street and residential crime is high.
-Incidents often involve gangs and relate to home invasion and kidnapping.
+Incidents often involve gangs, home invasions, and kidnapping.
 Periodic efforts by authorities in Yaoundé to clear streets and public spaces of illegally constructed homes and market stalls can become confrontational, and may contribute to surges in criminality as these very modest homes and businesses are destroyed.

 Many crimes involve an “inside man” and target individuals or locations involved with payrolls or other activities involving large sums of cash.
 Carjackings and robberies have also been reported on rural highways, especially in the northern region near Cameroon's border with the Central African Republic and Chad.